Tapan-ch/Simple-Emotions_Detetction-Project-Using-Machine-Learning/README.md

-# Simple-Emotions_Detetction-Project-Using-Machine-Learning

-To use our Emotion Detection Model
+#To use my Emotion Detection Model

-1.Just clone or download and unzip our resporatory
+1. Just clone or download and unzip my repository

-2.install tensorflow and cv2 in the system using pip
+2. Install TensorFlow and cv2 in the system using pip

-3.run the gui.py file
+3. Run the gui.py file

-4.upload the image in the gui
+4. Upload the image in the GUI

-5.click on the Detect button to detect the emotion.
+5. Click on the Detect button to detect the emotion.